semiprime/pygenda/docs/known_issues.md

   Check if using recurring-ical-events module could improve speed??
   See: https://pypi.org/project/recurring-ical-events/

-* Starting date of repeating entries is not always obvious to the user.
+* Starting date of repeating events is not always obvious to the user.
   For example, date 30th March, repeat on last day of month -> starts 31st March, but change to 3rd-to-last day of month and it starts 28th April.
-(Maybe this will be clearer when cursor moves to edited entry?)
+(Maybe this will be clearer when cursor moves to edited event?)

 * If calendar data is updated externally while Pygenda is runing (e.g. another instance of Pygenda, or some other app, updates database) the changes are not detected/displayed.

-* In Entry dialog, repeats until/occurrences.
+* In Event dialog, repeats until/occurrences.
 Until date can be wrong if occurrences very high; occurrences can be wrong if date in far future.

 * "Today" marked in views is not updated if day changes (e.g. midnight crossover, switch on device in new day, device time(zone) changed).

 * For calendars saved in .ics file.
-Copy/pasting an entry with a timezone to a date with a different DST, time displayed (local time) is an hour off.
+Copy/pasting an event with a timezone to a date with a different DST, time displayed (local time) is an hour off.
 This fixes itself if Pygenda is restarted (so .ics file is re-read).
   Probable cause: In new_entry_from_example(), tzinfo of event includes